On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Sufficient Conditions for Tail Index Consistency

 \subsection{Example of Consistency: Mixtures of Paretos}

-The failure of tail index consistency in Section 2 is partly due to the structure of the location-scale mixture model \eqref{model2}, in which we have no control over how the mixing measure $G(\mu,\sigma)$ affects the tail index of the mixture density $f(x)$.
-A possible remedy is to introduce an explicit tail index parameter which is also mixed by $G$.
-An example of this type is the DPM of Paretos used in \citep{Tre08}.
+The failure of tail index consistency in Section \ref{lsm} is partly due to the structure of the location-scale mixture model \eqref{model2}, in which we have no control over how the mixing measure $G(\mu,\sigma)$ affects the tail index of the mixture distribution.
+A possible remedy is to introduce an explicit mixture on the tail index parameter.
+An example of this type is the DPM of Paretos used in \cite{Tre08}.
 In this section, we study the mixture of simple Pareto distributions with kernel density $k(x;\alpha)=\alpha x^{-(\alpha+1)}$ whose support is $[1,+\infty)$.
-Because the mixture distribution from both MFM and NRM takes the form $\overline F(x)=\sum_{i=1}^{\infty} w_i x^{-\alpha_i}$, the right tail index is $\alpha_+(F)=\inf(\alpha_1,\alpha_2,\ldots)$.
-To make this tail index more explicit, in the following Bayesian model, we are going to first pick $\alpha_1$ as the tail index of $F(x)$ together with its weight $w_1$, and then draw the other $\alpha_i$ and their weights $w_i$ ($i=2,3,\ldots$) as either a finite mixture (in MFM) or a NRM conditional on $\alpha_1$ and $w_1$.
+We will take the mixing measure from a homogenous NRMI prior, such as DP and NGGP.
+Because a general discrete mixture distribution takes the form $\overline F(x)=\sum_{i=1}^{\infty} w_i x^{-\alpha_i}$, the right tail index is $\alpha_+(F)=\inf\{\alpha_1,\alpha_2,\ldots\}$.
+To make this tail index more explicit, in the following Bayesian model, we are going to first pick $\alpha_1$ as the tail index of $F$ together with its weight $w_1$, and then draw the other $\alpha_i$ and their weights $w_i$ ($i=2,3,\ldots$) from a mixture model conditional on $\alpha_1$ and $w_1$.
 In this way we can guarantee that $\alpha_i>\alpha_1$ for all $i\geq 2$ such that we can conveniently control the behavior of $\alpha_+(F)$ through $\alpha_1$.
 The model is specified as follows.